ARM-software/SDS-Framework/documentation/sds_interface.md

   - component: SDS:IO:Custom                     # Source code template for custom implementation
 ```

 To simplify usage further, the following pre-configured SDS interface layers in *csolution project format* are available.
-These connect via various interfaces to the SDSIO server that for read/write access to SDS data files.
+These connect via various interfaces to the SDSIO Server, which provides read/write access to SDS data files.

 - [Ethernet Interface](#layer-networksds_interface) using the MDK-Middleware Network components.
 - [USB Interface](#layer-usbsds_interface) using the MDK-Middleware USB components.

 ![SDS Interface](images/SDSIO.png)

-## Layer: Network/SDS_Interface
+## Layer: SDS_Interface/Network

-The [`Network/SDS_Interface.clayer`](https://github.com/Arm-Examples/SDS-Examples/tree/main/SDS_Interface/Network) is configured for recording and playback via Ethernet interface.
+The [`SDS_Interface/Network/SDS_Interface.clayer`](https://github.com/Arm-Examples/SDS-Examples/tree/main/SDS_Interface/Network) is configured for recording and playback via Ethernet interface.
 It is using the MDK-Middleware Network component.

-## Layer: USB/SDS_Interface
+## Layer: SDS_Interface/USB

-The [`USB/SDS_Interface.clayer`](https://github.com/Arm-examples/SDS-Examples/tree/main/SDS_Interface/USB) is configured for recording and playback via Ethernet interface.
-It is using the MDK-Middleware Network component.
+The [`SDS_Interface/USB/SDS_Interface.clayer`](https://github.com/Arm-examples/SDS-Examples/tree/main/SDS_Interface/USB) is configured for recording and playback via USB interface.
+It is using the MDK-Middleware USB component.